 Selling Your Business To Your Child

-The term ‘child’ in this scenario has a broader meaning than you might expect, see succession planning.
+The term ‘child’ in this scenario has a broader meaning than you might expect, see family succession planning.
 It includes your:

 - son or daughter